-There is no singular ‘night vision’ capability, however, but a range of different ways to create images out of darkness.
-The most common and ‘traditional’ method is through infrared, since these images won’t require visible light to create shapes.
+Yes, night vision cameras exist.
+There is no singular ‘night vision’ capability, but a range of different ways to create images out of darkness.
+The most common and ‘traditional’ method is through infrared, since these images won’t require any visible light.

 Do night vision cameras work in complete darkness?

-Yes, a traditional infrared night vision camera will create an image in an environment with no light source at all.
-Other forms of night vision, like thermal detection, can also create shapes by analyzing heat sources in a space where there is no light.
+Yes, an infrared night vision camera will create an image in an environment with no light source at all.

 Can you turn your phone camera into night vision?

-While it is certainly possible to buy peripherals, like heat detecting lenses, to add to your phone, this comes at a price.
+It is possible to turn a phone camera into a night vision one, but it would involve buying peripherals, like heat detecting lenses, to add to your phone.
 These peripherals can cost hundreds of dollars.

-AlfredCamera is able to observe low-light environments with relatively strong detail without the need for buying any extra peripherals, so long as there is some form of light—even if that light is quite weak.
+AlfredCamera is able to observe low-light environments with relatively strong detail without the need for buying any extra peripherals, so long as there is some form of light.

-Night vision cameras aren’t some made-up fantasy device, but they certainly are pricey.
-For many of us, dropping thousands of dollars on infrared cameras is something of a fantasy.
-There are a number of different options for ‘night vision’, and it isn’t a singular technology as it’s often presented in the movies.
+Night vision cameras aren’t a made-up fantasy device, but for many of us, dropping thousands of dollars on infrared cameras is a fantasy.
+There are a number of different options for ‘night vision’, and it isn’t a singular technology.